 Will an installer ever show up to my house without an appointment?

 It's possible.
-If an installer is in your area, he or she may attempt to knock on your door and offer to do an installation with no scheduled appointment.
+If an installer is in your area, they may attempt to knock on your door and offer to do an installation with no scheduled appointment.

 Will there be a cost to me?

 No, there is no charge to property owners.
 The City of Greater Sudbury is responsible for the cost of the new water meters and installation, and under no circumstances will an authorized KTI Limited installer ask you for money.

 Do I need to be home during the installation?

 Yes.
 Since the water meter is inside your home, an adult 18 years or older must be present during your appointment.
 It doesn't need to be the homeowner - it can be another family member, a neighbour, friend, etc. Please ensure all pets are safely secured.

 If my schedule changes, is there a penalty if I have to cancel or reschedule my appointment?

 No. Simply visit the booking site or call KTI at 1-833-543-8807 to modify or cancel your appointment at no charge.

 Will there be an interruption to my water service?